overlay-market/OIPs/notes/note-11.md

 ### Imbalance in Number of Contracts

-What is the exposure the protocol now assumes when the number of contracts remain unbalanced for a period of time?
+What is the exposure the protocol now assumes when the number of contracts remain imbalanced for a period of time?

 Instead of the long trader exiting all of their contracts like in the prior example, assume they exit a portion \\( a \cdot \mathrm{OI} \\) of their contracts at \\( t_1 \\) and re-enter with another \\( a \cdot \mathrm{OI} \\) contracts at a later time \\( t_2 \\).
 The open interest (number of contracts) is \\( (1-a) \cdot \mathrm{OI} \\) on the long side and \\( \mathrm{OI} \\) on the short side from \\( t_1 \leq t \leq t_2 \\).